MerginMaps/docs/src/gis/proj.md

 <Badge text="Since Input 0.8.0" type="info"/>

+You can read more about Map Projections and Coordinate Reference Systems in this [extended article](./projections/index.md)

 ## Using custom PROJ

 When Input is launched, it searches for `<project folder>/proj` for custom PROJ datum shifts files in all available projects on the disk.
 These shift files can be then used in all projects for custom PROJ datum shift.